-There are generally some things called "directives", which do not lead to code or data but rather tell the assembler to "arrange" things.
+There is generally something called "directives", which do not lead to code or data but rather tell the assembler to "arrange" things.
 A typical "directive" would be a constant definition, but this is independently done in the CON section.

-"Macro-Assemblers" can have up to a hundred directives; but there are just three directives for the Propeller:
+"Macro-Assemblers" can have up to a hundred of directives; but there are just three directives for the Propeller: